nepwork/handbook/stack.md

 - RxJS
 - SASS

-The frontend build process, which is independent of the core nep.work sbt+gradle based build, generates web, Android, iOS and desktop applications (via Electron) in case of Ionic and Android and iOS applications in case of Nativescript.
+The frontend build process, which is independent of the core nep.work sbt+gradle based build process, generates web, Android, iOS and desktop applications (via Electron) in case of Ionic.
+At the time of writing, Nativescript generates Android and iOS applications only.

 # Mockups and PoC APIs